landoskape/vrAnalysis/docs/database.md

 If you press the button on the right (`Submit New Row`), then it will attempt to submit the data to the database as a new row.
-The database object checks if any other record contains the same session identifiers (the mouseName, sessionDate, and sessionID).
+The database object checks if any other record contains the same session identifiers (the `mouseName`, `sessionDate`, and `sessionID`).
 If it does, then it prevents addition of the new entry.

 Extra notes:
 - When a field is empty, the placeholder text indicates the required datatype